 Imagine going to a shop and seeing an empty shelf.
 Would you not be inclined to ask the shop assistant if they have any stock ‘in the back’?
 The shop assistant will either check or confirm when it is due again.
 You might not need it, so you are prepared to wait a day, or you thank the assistant kindly and will buy it somewhere else.
 One thing is for sure, you will happily come back as a customer following either scenario.
 So why not copy this onto your e-commerce website and automate the behavior of the shop assistant?

 Simply creating the rule to show ‘request a quote’ when an item is out of stock is the first step in the settings.
 But to make it even more friendly and to the point, you could change the button text to something like: ‘inquire about this product’.

 What are the main features of a good quoting plugin for WooCommerce?

-Here is a list of the main features, but not everyone might be useful to you, or at least not yet as you never know when you get the call to create a custom quote.
+Here is a list of the main features, but not all of them might be useful to you, or at least not yet as you never know when you get the call to create a custom quote.

 - Choose where to show the ‘Add to Quote’ button.
 Only for out-of-stock products, on product pages, or also on category pages.
 If you use custom product pages or builders, it should allow you to change the quote button’s position.
 The options and combinations should give you all the flexibility.

-- Choose who will see the quoting options and the product price.
+- Choose who will see the quoting options and the product prices.
 You can make the button only visible to logged-out users, and the same counts for the price being only visible to logged-in users.
-This is a great way to manage new clients, and no reveal your prices to all visitors or for your competitor to see.
+This is a great way to manage new clients, and not reveal your prices to all visitors or for your competitor to see.